 When there is a crowd of people in the workplace, there are gossipers who speak about other people.
 The thing with gossiping is that it is contagious.
 When we don’t like someone, and someone else starts talking about them we naturally tend to voice our opinion; we’ve done it lots of times and needed to stop it.

 Everything else is better than gossips.
 You can try to learn something new on a daily basis.
 Not just it will improve your knowledge, but it will make you smarter than the environment.
 We all need to work out on our self-improvement.

 When someone is talking

-Silence is a great tool for counselors if used in the right way.
+Silence is a great tool for counsellors if used in the right way.
 Just let people talk and listen to them and use your facial expressions and movements to acknowledge that you are listening.
-This can be a tough thing to do, but silence is an extremely powerful for both you, as the listener and the talker.
+This can be a tough thing to do, but silence is extremely powerful for both you, as the listener and the talker.